-Across the globe, media was flooded with images of produce left to rot in fields, people queuing up for hours at food pantries, and empty store shelves.
+As the COVID-19 pandemic took hold, media was flooded with images of produce left to rot in fields, people queuing up for hours at food pantries, and empty store shelves.
 It seemed everywhere we looked, there was too much food or not enough, with people on both sides of the equation suffering.

 And as the pandemic continued to add challenges and shutdowns prohibited travel, farmers around the world lost access to workers—and therefore their ability to harvest and process produce and livestock.
 Large farmers and subsistence farmers alike struggled to transport their goods to markets.
 Domestic food supplies developed kinks all along the pandemic food supply chain, and hunger quickly skyrocketed.

 Farmers are, of course, exceptionally resourceful.
 As much as they are humanity’s source of nourishment, they are, by trade, problem solvers.
-Combine those traits, and the result is some of the most useful and important programs to come out of the pandemic.
+Combine those traits, and the results were some of the most useful and important programs to come out of the pandemic.

-It is hard to estimate how many programs were put together to help get food to the right places over these past few months.
-We do know that farmers around the world have persevered to get their goods to where they are most needed—especially into the hands of the hungry.
+It is hard to estimate how many programs were put together to help get food to the right places during the worst of the pandemic.
+We do know that farmers around the world persevered to get their goods to where they were most needed—especially into the hands of the hungry.

-For every program put together by NGOs, governments, and farmers, there is an impact that goes beyond the immediate quantitative goal of getting people fed.
-These programs are vital for what they are doing to save lives today, and also to help feed our growing population in post pandemic times.
+For every program put together by NGOs, governments, and farmers, there was an impact that went beyond the immediate quantitative goal of getting people fed.
+These programs were vital for what they did during the pandemic, and also to help feed our growing population in post pandemic times.